chuckhousley/advent2017/README.md

 Day 15: 2/2 stars

-Day 16: 1/2 stars (but it's still running)
+Day 16: 2/2 stars (bruteforce would have took ~4 years, glad I didn't go to bed after I started that)